 Report – A reality check on green finance

-June 2022 • Capital markets • by Christopher Breen
+June 2022 • A reality check on ESG • by Christopher Breen

 This report shows that while green finance in Europe has grown rapidly to more than €300bn last year alone, it is still a long way short of the sort of levels required for Europe to meet its net zero targets – and still only represents about 12% of all capital markets activity.
 The report drills behind the headline numbers, analyses the growth and trends in different sectors and types of green finance over the past five years, and highlights some of the challenges ahead.